skipperuzumaki/Censored_Database_Sample/README.md

 * All the Keys visible are encrypted by onter Keys Availible only to users (Barring public Keys).
 * Its actually completely safe to Distribute Public Keys to the World.
 * On top of All this Our database is very well tested and built using industry standards so this sort of information will never be availible to public in the first place.
+* Feel free to write you suggessions and queries as issues for this project